AdrianInsua/platform/docs/store/articles/intro-tutorial.md

 })
 export class AppModule {
     constructor(ngRedux: NgRedux<IAppState>) {
-        // Tell ngredux-store about our rootReducer and our initial state.
+        // Tell @adrian.insua/ngredux-store about our rootReducer and our initial state.
         // It will use this to create a redux store for us and wire up all the
         // events.
         ngRedux.configureStore(rootReducer, INITIAL_STATE);